uisha/x86-to-C-interface-programming-project/README.md

 ## Average Execution Time Of Each Vector Size: 2^20, 2^24, and 2^30
-30 runs of the program were executed to get the average exectution time of each kernel of each size and each version.
+30 runs of the program were executed to get the average execution time of each kernel of each size and each version.

 ### Debug Version
 | Vector Size | Assembly Kernel | C Kernel |